 The surname Koeller was first found in Saxony, where the family rose to prominence early in the mediaeval era.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of what would become the German nation.

-Important Dates for the Koeller family
+Early History of the Koeller family